Eastpointe in Macomb County, Michigan — The American Midwest (Great Lakes)

 Erected 1995 by Bureau of Michigan History, Michigan Department of State.
 (Marker Number L1706.)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-St. Peter's Evangelical Lutheran Church (approx. 0.4 miles away); Immanuel Methodist Episcopal Church (approx. 0.6 miles away); The John Theisen House (approx. 2.1 miles away); St. Mark Lutheran Church (approx. 2.3 miles away); Warren Township District No. 4 School (approx. 2.4 miles away); Bunert-Weier Farm (approx. 2.8 miles away); Sacred Heart Church (approx. 3.1 miles away); Saint Clement Cemetery (approx. 3.3 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+St. Peter's Evangelical Lutheran Church (approx. 0.4 miles away); Eastpointe Veterans Memorial (approx. half a mile away); Immanuel Methodist Episcopal Church (approx. 0.6 miles away); The John Theisen House (approx. 2.1 miles away); The Liberty Motor (approx. 2.1 miles away); St. Mark Lutheran Church (approx. 2.3 miles away); Warren Township District No. 4 School (approx. 2.4 miles away); Andrew R. Strable Catholic War Veterans Memorial (approx. 2.7 miles away).
 Touch for a list and map of all markers in Eastpointe.

 Credits.
 This page was last revised on September 4, 2018.
-This page originally submitted on September 4, 2018, by Joel Seewald of Madison Heights, Michigan.
-This page has been viewed 186 times since then and 34 times this year.
+It was originally submitted on September 4, 2018, by Joel Seewald of Madison Heights, Michigan.
+This page has been viewed 384 times since then and 50 times this year.
 Photos: 1, 2, 3. submitted on September 4, 2018, by Joel Seewald of Madison Heights, Michigan.